CentOS 8 part A

 Enhancements made on YUM v4:

-• Full support for modular content
+- Full support for modular content

-• Greatly increased performance
+- Greatly increased performance

-• Well-designed stable API for integration with tooling
+- Well-designed, stable API for integration with tooling

-You can use the yum command and its particular options in the same way as on CentOS 7.
+You can use the yum Command and its particular options in the same way as on CentOS 7.
 Another thing worth mentioning is that CentOS 8 is distributed with RPM 4.14, which is different from the previous RPM 4.11 with more enhancements added.’

 The most notable changes include the following:

-• Additions and deprecation in macros
+- Additions and deprecations in macros

-• Stricter spec-parser
+- Stricter spec-parser

 Image creation

-CentOS 8 uses the Anaconda installer, which now supports the LUKS2 disk encryption format.
-LUKS2 offers better features; for instance, it extends the capabilities of the on-disk format and provides flexible ways of storing metadata.
 Anaconda has been extended to handle all features related to application streams.
 These include modules, streams, and profiles.
 Kickstart scripts can enable module and stream combinations, install module profiles, and install modular packages.

 Kernel

-: CentOS 8 is based on Fedora 28 and upstream kernel 4.18.
+CentOS 8 is based on Fedora 28 and upstream kernel 4.18.
 Available on this Kernel

-• Spectre V2 mitigation default changed from IBRS to Retpolines – For cases where complete Spectre V2 mitigation is desired, a user can select IBRS through the kernel boot line by adding the spectre_v2=ibrs flag.
+- Spectre V2 mitigation default changed from IBRS to Retpolines – For cases where complete Spectre V2 mitigation is desired, a user can select IBRS through the kernel boot line by adding the spectre_v2=ibrs flag.

-• The I/O memory management unit (IOMMU) code in the Linux kernel has been updated to support 5-level page tables.
+- The I/O memory management unit (IOMMU) code in the Linux kernel has been updated to support 5-level page tables.

-• Intel Omni-Path Architecture (OPA) host software is fully supported in CentOS 8.
+- Intel Omni-Path Architecture (OPA) host software is fully supported in CentOS 8.